actioncrew/actionstack/docs/articles/WHY.md

 ### 🔄 **Actions That Actually Make Sense**
 No more dispatching objects with mysterious type strings.
 Actions in ActionStack are functions that do what they say they'll do.
 Revolutionary concept, we know.

-## Building the To-Do List That Launched a Thousand Dreams
+## A To-Do List That Doesn’t Fight You

-Let's build something together – a to-do list so sophisticated it could run a small government, yet so simple your cat could maintain it.
+Instead of showing off with a complex example, ActionStack starts simple.
+You define your state, write a few actions, and boom — you’ve got a working module.
+Want async?
+Add a thunk.
+Want reactive updates?
+Subscribe to a selector stream.
+It’s all there, but it doesn’t demand a blood sacrifice to get started.

 ### Phase 1: The Foundation (Where Dreams Begin)